qichao-arlo-wang/RISC-V32I_CPU/README.md

 ### Things to note before ANY test:

-- makes sure you are in **tb** folder
+- Please makes sure that you are in the `tb` folder
-- if u r testing with vbuddy, please configure vbuddy.cfg file and properly connect your vbuddy to your computer
+- If you are testing with vBuddy, ensure that the `vbuddy.cfg` file is correctly configured and that your vBuddy is properly connected to your computer.
+- For **Windows users**, you may need to run `./attach_usb.sh` to correctly set up the USB connection.

 ### Using the testbench